stevemichaelwhite/forecast-crypto/README.md

 * If your are struggling to think of anything here are some suggestions
     - Monthly visitor arrivals
     - Monthly merchandise exports
     - Monthly residential building consents

-• Get your series into an R time series object.
+* Get your series into an R time series object.
-• Plot the series.
-You have succeeded in previous step if the x-axis has date labels
+* Plot the series.
+You have succeeded in previous step if the x-axis has date labels.
-• Put a line at any time point.
+* Put a line at any time point.
 In other words, if you talk about a series at March 2004, for example, can you put a line at that point?
-• Produce the ACF for your time series.
+* Produce the ACF for your time series.

+## Submitting work

+I would suggest creating a branch with your name or user name.
+For example, I will create a branch called `swhite`.
+Feel free to create a study-group branch too!
+The current idea, is that I will pencil in a review session at some point before the next lecture to share and discuss work.

+## Other notes

+I realise everyone may not be up-to-speed on using GitLab.
+I will collect feedback prabably with a google forms to gauge what what we might want to do to get up to speed with certain things